Skip to Content

 The English Mastiff is regarded as a dumb gentle dog.

-When it comes to brawn and brains, most pet owners hold the opinion that this dog breed has only the former.
+When it comes to having both the brawn and brains, most owners hold the opinion that this dog breed has only the former.
 There are several reasons for this impression.
+The main reason is because these Mastiff dogs are reluctant in accepting just anyone as its master.

 To entice a response from this large canine, you need to be firm and consistent, and also ensure that your training sessions are short.
 Otherwise, you can just continue to tell your friends this dog breed is dumb to explain why it does not obey your commands.